LeiWangR/leiwangr.github.io/_pages/about.md

 I personally do not have any news; the most exciting updates are coming from my talented students!

+- 25/11/2025: Our workshop, “*TIME 2026: 2nd International Workshop on Transformative Insights in Multi-faceted Evaluation*”, held at The Web Conference (WWW 2026, A*), is now open for [paper submissions](https://openreview.net/group?id=ACM.org/TheWebConf/2026/Workshop/TIME#tab-recent-activity).
 - 16/11/2025: Congratulations to <font color="blue">Xi Ding</font> on the successful completion of the “When Features Reflect Predictions” project as a Visiting Scholar at the TIME@ARC Hub&Griffith!
 - 11/11/2025: One paper has been accepted for the AAAI-26 Journal Track.
 - 09/11/2025: One workshop proposal entitled "*TIME 2026: 2nd International Workshop on Transformative Insights in Multi-faceted Evaluation*" has been accepted at The Web Conference (WWW 2026, A*) as a full-day workshop. <font color="blue">Syuan-Hao Li</font> (TIME@ARC Hub&Griffith), <font color="blue">Zhicheng Zhang</font> (UNSW), and Dr <font color="blue">Zicheng Pan</font> (Griffith) have been appointed as TIME 2026 Workshop Coordinators.